scottish-government-design-system/designsystem.gov.scot/components/back-to-top/index.md

 The back to top component should be placed after the article content but above the footer.

 The back to top link's target (element with `id="page-top"`) should be placed after any site-wide [notification banners](/components/notification-banner), so users of screen readers will not encounter that content again.

+The component uses JavaScript to calculate its bottom position, just above the footer.

+Set up a 'back to top' by creating a new `BackToTop` object.
+It takes three parameters:

+* the DOM element of the back to top button
+* the window object
+* an optional object of customisation settings

+The customisation settings can have the following property:

+* `footerElSelector`: a CSS selector for the footer element.
+If this is not specified, the default of `.ds_site-footer` will be used.

+### Example JavaScript

+{% highlight javascript %}
+const backToTop = new window.DS.components.BackToTop(
+    document.getElementById('my-back-to-top'),
+    window,
+    {
+        footerElSelector: '.my-footer-element'
+    }
+);

+backToTop.init();
+{% endhighlight %}